rokcej/wier-2021/pa1/README.md

 * Get images
 * Remove # from URLs?
-* Don't send too many requests to the same server too quickly (maybe add a minimum delay)
+* Don't send too many requests to the same server too quickly (maybe add a minimum delay) (5 seconds)
 * Multiple threads
 * Collect emails and telephone numbers (for educational purposes only!)
 * Add link even if site is already in the DB
 * Selenium timeout when site doesn't load???
+* Crawl-delay
+* Add link to existing URLs
+* Get links from onclick events
+* Add DB to repository

 ## Bugs